cs1302uga/cs1302-hw01/README.md

 1. From your home directory (not `homework1`), what is the single command to run the `Hello` program?

-1. Execute the `find` command from directly within your `homework1` directory.
+1. Execute the `tree` command from directly within your `homework1` directory.
 If the previous steps were executed correctly, you should see the following output:

    **Note:**  If you see any tilda (~) files, those are just backup copies of older versions